artttj/laravel5-5-helm-kubernetes/README.md

 This tutorial assumes you have access to a cloud-based cluster with kubernetes v1.9 or higher (e.g. GKE (tested on v1.9.3), ACS-engine or AWS - Google Kubernetes Engine's free trial is the easiest to setup and a 3*N1-Standard-1 is sufficient).
 A domain URL and ability to change DNS A records is also assumed.
 Nginx-ingress for tls termination is used.
 Kubectl (`brew install kubectl` >=1.9.3) and helm (`brew install kubernetes-helm` >=2.8.2) is assumed to be installed and pointing at your cluster.

 Everything in this tutorial is created in the laravel5 namespace.
-The namespace can simply be deleted at the end to tidy up.
+The namespace can be deleted at the end to tidy up.
 This is a useful approach for a branch-based environment setup.

 ## Installation ##